Engineering

 Fine-Tuning LLMs Without the RLHF Headache: The DPO Approach

 RLHF is the right idea with the wrong implementation cost for most teams.
-DPO flips the math — here's how I'd use it to align a healthcare AI model on clinician feedback without burning a month on reward model engineering.
+DPO flips the math.
+How to align a healthcare AI model on clinician feedback without burning a month on reward model engineering.

 EngineeringRead more →